 The Cleveland Foundation is privileged to assist him in his goal of supporting the aspirations of others who value higher education and the work-save-invest ethic.
 Mr. Whitmer proved that a small savings – in his case $1,000 – can grow into a catalyst for big dreams, as he has watched that initial amount grow to more than $84,000, the corpus of this scholarship program.
 We encourage those with an entrepreneurial spirit and a commitment to complete a dream to apply.

-The fund helps persons at any age attend – on a full-time basis – a college or university that is authorized to provide full credit toward a bachelor’s or higher degree.
+Purpose: To help persons with an entrepreneurial spirit, at any age, attend – on a full-time basis – a college or university that is authorized to provide full credit toward a bachelor’s or higher degree.

 To be eligible, you must meet these requirements:

 - Be a U.S. citizen or legal resident with verification-stamped I-551 unexpired

 - Reside in Cuyahoga, Lorain, Lake or Geauga counties, and be enrolled (or plan to enroll and attend), on a full-time basis, in an accredited, four-year college or university; or be enrolled in a Reserve Officer Training Corps (ROTC) or similar program leading to a commission in the United States armed forces